SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessInvocations.md

 # 17. - Gift of the Dispeller

-You can cast Dispel Evil and Good at will, without using a spell slot.
+You can cast Dispel Evil and Good at will, without expending a spell slot.

 # 18. - *Gift of the Ever-Living Ones* ©